How will it work?

 - Beta videos for each problem will be available on the CEC YouTube Channel by the Technical Meeting on Friday

-- Participants will be divided into two Qualification Heat – one in the morning, one in the afternoon
+- Participants are assigned to one Qualification Heat – one in the morning, one in the afternoon

 How will it work the day of?

-- Each Heat will be subdivided into two Groups – Group A and Group B
+- Each Category will be subdivided into two Groups – Group A and Group B

 - Group A will do problems 1, 2, 3 – Rest – 4, 5, 6